 The height of a column of fluid generates a pressure at its base.

-The pressure losses are often expressed in meters of column of fluid:
+Pressure losses (head loss) are often expressed in meters column of fluid: